Abibubble/ms4-lead-shot-hazard/README.md

   * The user is shown a message that the payment failed.
 * If the payment succeeds:
   * The user will be sent a confirmation email.
-  * The email contains the order details and order number.
+  * The email contains the full order details and order number.
   * The user will be redirected to the checkout success page.
   * A message will display, informing the user that the payment succeeded, containing of the order details and order number.
   * &#128100; The order will be added to the user's order history in their profile.